 Most spider bites cause only minor injury.
-A few spiders can be dangerous.
-In the United States, these include the black widow spider and the brown recluse spider.
+Bites from a few spider species can be dangerous.

 To take care of a spider bite:

-- Clean the wound.
-Use mild soap and water and apply an antibiotic ointment three times a day to help prevent infection.
+- Clean the wound with mild soap and water.
+Then apply an antibiotic ointment three times a day to help prevent infection.

 - Apply a cool compress over the bite for 15 minutes each hour.
-Use a clean cloth dampened with cold water or filled with ice.
+Use a clean cloth dampened with water or filled with ice.
 This helps reduce pain and swelling.
-If the bite is on an arm or leg, elevate it.

 Black widow spider

-You can usually identify a black widow spider by the hourglass marking on its belly.
-The bite feels like a pinprick.
-You may not even know you've been bitten.
+You can usually identify a black widow spider by the red hourglass marking on its belly.
 In the United States, this spider is more common in the South.
 It's also found in Europe.

-Signs and symptoms of a black widow spider bite may include:
+Signs and symptoms of a black widow spider bite can include:

 Brown recluse spider

 The brown recluse spider has a violin-shaped marking on its back, but this mark can be hard to see.
 This spider is commonly found in the southern half of the United States and in South America, where it is known as the brown spider.

-Signs and symptoms of a brown recluse spider bite vary but may include:
+Signs and symptoms of a brown recluse spider bite can include: